philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 CSS Zen Garden is a great idea as long as the markup of your site is rarely changing.
 But that's usually not the case with today's Web apps.

 Instead of long, complex CSS selectors, it's best to (whenever possible) style all your visual components with one or more classes on the root element of the component itself.
 For example, if you have submenus in your sidebar, just add the class `submenu` to each of the submenu elements.
-Don't use a rule like:
+Considering the following two methods:

 {% highlightjs css %}
+/* Bad */
-ul.sidebar > li > ul {
+#sidebar ul > li > ul { }

-  /* submenu styles */
+/* Good */
-}
+.submenu { }
 {% endhighlightjs %}

-This approach ends up requiring more classes in the HTML, but it lowers the coupling between it and this CSS making the code much more reusable and maintainable in the long run.
+The second approach ends up requiring more classes in the HTML, but it lowers the coupling between it and the CSS making the code much more reusable and maintainable in the long run.
 It also makes your markup self-documenting.
 If there are no classes in the HTML, a developer who is unfamiliar with the CSS has no idea how her markup changes will affect other code.
 On the other hand, if there are classes in the HTML it is very obvious what styles or functionality is being applied.

 ### Classes With More Than One Responsibility